- Major Studies

 The IT Outsourcing Statistics report is our flagship annual study on IT outsourcing.
 The report provides an overview of current trends in IT outsourcing spending as well our analysis of how the frequency and level of IT outsourcing is changing for 11 IT functions.

-Our current study covers outsourcing statistics for application development, application management, data center operations, database administration, desktop support, disaster recovery services, help desk, IT security, network operations, and web operations.
+Our current study covers outsourcing statistics for application development, application management, data center operations, cloud infrastructure management, desktop support, disaster recovery services, help desk, IT security, network operations, and web operations.

-This report is based on our latest survey of IT organizations in the U.S. and Canada.
+This report is based on our latest survey of IT organizations in the US, Canada, and Europe.

 Click for details on our annual IT Outsourcing Statistics report and download the executive summary and FREE sample pages.